 One downside of living in Hamilton is that it can take a long time to commute to work.
 In Hamilton, the average commute to work is 32.74 minutes, which is quite a bit higher than the national average.

-The percentage of people in Hamilton who are college-educated is somewhat higher than the average US community of 21.84%: 25.97% of adults in Hamilton have at least a bachelor's degree.
+The overall education level of Hamilton is somewhat higher than in the average US city of 21.84%: 25.97% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Hamilton in 2022 was $28,728, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,912 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.